-Have each man introduce himself; you may want to have an icebreaker or two prepared to help guys open up.
-Consider asking each man to take three to five minutes to share briefly where he is on his spiritual journey, and what he hopes to give and get out of the group study.
-Don't try to go too far too fast; be sensitive to men who might take longer to open up than others.
+At your first group meeting, start on time and open with prayer.
+Have each man introduce himself; you may want to have a light-hearted icebreaker question prepared to help guys open up.

+Consider asking each man to take a few minutes to share briefly where he is on his spiritual journey, and what he hopes to give and get out of the group study.
+Don't try to go too far too fast; be sensitive to men who may take longer to decide to share.